Japan issues 3rd virus emergency in Tokyo, Osaka area | Health

 The virus surge, fueled by a new, more contagious variant detected earlier in Britain, has spread rapidly across the country.

-The government has also been slow in rolling out vaccinations, leaving the population largely unprotected before the Olympics begin in July.
+The government has also been slow in rolling out vaccinations, leaving the population largely unprotected before the Olympics begin on July 23.

 Japan's inoculation campaign lags behind many countries, with imported vaccines in short supply while its attempts to develop its own vaccines are still in the early stages.
 Inoculations started in mid-February but progress has been slow amid shortages of vaccines and healthcare workers.